GokuCrypto/wolftown-land/docs/CONTRIBUTING.md

 For example - "[FEAT] Craft a sausage"

-- Once you submit your PR, a Sunflower Land team member will review your proposal.
+- Once you submit your PR, a WolfTown Game team member will review your proposal.
 We may ask questions or request for additional information.
 - We may ask for changes to be made before a PR can be merged
 - As you update your PR and apply changes, mark each conversation as [resolved](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request#resolving-conversations).
 - If you run into any merge issues, checkout this [git tutorial](https://lab.github.com/githubtraining/managing-merge-conflicts) to help you resolve merge conflicts and other issues.